-Myotoxin-II (MT-II) found in the snake venom from Bothrops asper and other Bothrops species is a 121 residue toxin belonging to the class II Lys-49 phospholipase A2 (PLA2) proteins [1, 2].
-The MT-II from Bothrops asper is myotoxic [3] and catalytically inactive.
-Although a crystal structure exists, there have been conflicting reports about its molecular mechanism of toxicity, and its solution behavior, which is still poorly understood.
+Myotoxin-II (MT-II) found in the venom of the snake Bothrops asper is a 121 residue toxin belonging to the group II Lys-49 phospholipase A2-like (PLA2-like) proteins which are present in many viperid species [1, 2].
+In spite of being catalytically inactive, the Lys-49 PLA2-like proteins induce a rapid skeletal muscle necrosis at the site of injection [3], which in severe envenoming cases may lead to permanent tissue damage or even amputations.
+The crystal structures of B. asper MT-II, alone (1CLP) or in complex with suramin (1Y4L) have been solved as homodimers, although with a different spatial arrangement of the monomers [4, 5].
+Its myotoxic effect has been shown to depend on a stretch of amino acids at its C-terminal region, which combines cationic and hydrophobic residues [6].
+However, the molecular details of its mechanism of action are still poorly understood.
+There have been conflicting observations about the solution behavior of MT-II.
 The oligomerization properties of a different Lys-49 PLA2 originating from Protobothrops flavoviridis have previously been investigated in the presence and absence of 1% sodium dodecyl sulfate (SDS) by native mass spectroscopy, analytical ultracentrifugation (AUC) and SDS-polyacrylamide gel electrophoresis (SDS-PAGE), as well as under oxidized and reducing conditions with 2-mercapto ethanol, under denaturing conditions with urea, and before and after 95°C heat treatment [2].
-The results showed that the P.fl-Lys-49 PLA2 is monomeric in the absence of SDS, but one or more oligomeric species consistent with dimers and trimers were observed in all cases where SDS was present, although the relative amount of each oligomeric species varied, depending on the presence or absence of urea or reductant.
+The results showed that the P.fl-Lys-49 PLA2 is monomeric in the absence of SDS, but one or more oligometric species consistent with dimers and trimers were observed in all cases where SDS was present, although the relative amount of each oligomeric species varied, depending on the presence or absence of urea or reductant.
 The oligomerization behavior in response to SDS is unexpected since SDS is a detergent that acts as a strong protein denaturant, which is known to disrupt oligomeric structures of proteins.
 Typically, SDS-PAGE reports the monomeric molar mass, which was not observed with P.fl-Lys-49 PLA2.

-To shed further light on the structural role of SDS on the induced oligomerization of MT-II by SDS, we examined the solution behavior of B.a-Lys-49 PLA2 by AUC and nuclear magnetic resonance (NMR) in the presence and absence of SDS and other lipids, and as a function of the protein and SDS concentration.
+To shed further light on the structural role of SDS as an inducer of oligomerization of MT-II, we examined the solution behavior of this protein by AUC and nuclear magnetic resonance (NMR) in the presence and absence of SDS and other lipids, and as a function of the protein and SDS concentration.
 We also attempted to determine the stoichiometry for the SDS:protein interaction.
 Non-covalent, reversible oligomerization is a common protein behavior, and any response to mass action needs to be considered whenever oligomerization is observed.
 Oligomerization as a response to mass action or a change in solution conditions, such as pH, ionic strength, reduction potential, or presence of chaotropes, denaturants, and other molecules present in the buffer, can be readily measured by AUC.
 AUC reports the sedimentation and diffusion coefficients, as well as the partial concentration of all molecules in the solution.
 If the partial specific volume is known, the sedimentation and diffusion coefficients can be transformed to molar mass and the degree of globularity.
 NMR further informs about the structural details that may be affected in the presence of a denaturant such as SDS.
-We attempt to define a stoichiometry of SDS binding for the oligomerization of Myotoxin-II in the presence of SDS, and measured this dependence on protein concentration.
+We attempted to define a stoichiometry of SDS binding for the oligomerization of Myotoxin-II in the presence of SDS, and measured this dependence on protein concentration.